eCommerce Optimization: 7 Simple Ways To Improve Search Data Infrastructure

 - If your customers use different wording to find products on your site, consider switching to their terminology or creating synonym rules so both terms will direct the customer to the product.

-After you make these changes, be sure to keep monitoring your search data in your site to ensure the changes you made were beneficial.
+After you make these conversion rate optimization changes, be sure to keep monitoring your search data in your site to ensure the changes you made were beneficial.
 If not, continue testing options until you can perfect your product names and stock.

 Check search data for keywords that become popular

-Keep an eye out for search terms that become more popular, so you can keep up with demand.
+Keep an eye out for search terms in Google Analytics that become more popular, so you can keep up with demand.
 Popular search terms often change – you might see regular seasonal changes or spontaneous cultural changes.